Advances in Orthopedics Driven by Patient Care

 Charles Cornell, Orthopedic Surgery, Hip and Knee Replacement, Osteoporosis, HSS Orthopedics at Stamford Health Collaborative

-We believe that advances in orthopedic care are driven less by technology and more by improvements in patient care.
-These improvements take the form of better education for patients prior to surgery, new approaches to pain management, accelerated recovery steps, and surgical improvements including the use of robotics.
+At HSS Orthopedics at Stamford Health, we believe that advances in orthopedic care are driven less by technology and more by improvements in patient care.
+These improvements take the form of better education for patients before surgery, new approaches to pain management, accelerated recovery steps, and surgical improvements, including the use of robotics.

 Dr. Charles N. Cornell, chair of the Department of Orthopedic Surgery at Stamford Health, offers further detail about what HSS, including HSS Orthopedics at Stamford Health, is doing to improve the level of care at each stage of the patient experience.

-1. Pre-op optimization program: It is important to get patients fully prepared for what they can expect from elective surgeries.
-A pre-operative optimization program ensures that our patients are in optimal clinical condition prior to surgery.
-It begins with optimizing the patient’s medical health and includes improved education around the surgical experience.
-Patients gain a clearer understanding of the hospitalization dimension and what to expect post-surgery.
+Get people fully prepared for what they can expect from elective surgery.
+Our pre-operative optimization program ensures that everyone is in optimal condition before surgery.
+It begins with optimizing health and improving education around the surgical experience to give patients a clearer understanding of what to expect before, during, and after the procedure.

-2. Enhanced pain management: The overall goal with newer approaches to pain management is to minimize post-operative pain for patients.
-We used to rely more on opioid medications to alleviate pain after surgeries, but the opioid crisis and the side effects of these treatments have compelled us to explore other solutions.
+The overall goal with newer approaches to pain management is to minimize post-operative pain.
+We rely less on opioid medications to alleviate pain after surgeries as a result of the opioid crisis and the side effects of these treatments.
 Our surgical teams work closely with the anesthetic teams to develop safe, effective orthopedic surgery pain management solutions.

-3. Use of nerve blocks: Nerve blocks act to block sensory nerves to the knee during knee surgery, which can be painful.
-Administered at the outset of surgery, nerve blockers last for 24 hours and result in little or no pain for patients after surgery, without limiting motor control.
-We can now get patients up, walking and starting on physical therapy on the same day of surgery.
+Nerve blocks act to prevent pain during knee surgery to prevent pain.
+Count on the care team to administer nerve blocks at the beginning of surgery.
+Nerve blockers last for 24 hours and result in little or no pain after surgery, without limiting your ability to move.
+You can now get up, walk, and start physical therapy on the same day of surgery.

-5. Post-op benefits: Nerve blocks and anti-inflammatories offer patients a number of benefits over opioids.
-There are fewer side effects such as nausea and bloating, so patients can walk the same day of their surgery.
-Accelerated recovery enables them to eat and drink more quickly, be alert and get a good night’s sleep.
-Hospitalization is reduced to just a day or two from four or five days previously.
+Compared to opioids, nerve blocks and anti-inflammatories offer a number of benefits.
+There are fewer side effects, such as nausea and bloating, so you can feel better and walk the same day of your surgery.
+This approach speeds up your recovery, so you can eat and drink more quickly, be alert, and get a good night’s sleep.
+You’ll appreciate a shorter hospital stay of one to two days instead of the traditional five days.

-6. Robotic support: HSS was early in the robotics game, using robotic arm-assisted technology to help surgeons navigate surgeries and ensure the precise accuracy of procedures.
-During hip replacement surgery, for instance, the robot enhances the surgeon’s ability to accurately implant the components of the hip prosthesis.
+HSS Orthopedics uses robotic arm-assisted technology to help surgeons ensure the precise accuracy of procedures.
+During hip replacement surgery, the robot enhances the surgeon’s ability to accurately implant the parts of the hip prosthesis.